Liam Slater: What Culture Pro Wrestling/ Defiant Wrestling (20162017)

 At WCPW Stacked Slater made his What Culture Pro Wrestling debut as he teamed with Gabriel Kidd as they were defeated by Martin Kirby & Travis Banks.
 At WCPW True Legacy Slater would team with Johnny Moss as they defeated Moustache Mountain (Trent Seven & Tyler Bate) in the First Match of the WCPW Tag Team Championship Tournament.
 On WCPW Loaded #16 Slater and Moss defeated Prospect (Alex Gracie & Lucas Archer) in the Semi Final Match of the WCPW Tag Team Championship Tournament.
 At WCPW Delete WCPW Slater and Moss defeated The Coffey Brothers (Joe Coffey & Mark Coffey) in the Final Match of the WCPW Tag Team Championship Tournament as they were crowd the first WCPW Tag Team Championship.
 Slater and Moss made their first championship defence against Pete Dunne & Travis Banks.
-At WCPW True Destiny Slater and Moss lost the WCPW Tag Team Championship to The Swords Of Essex (Scott Wainwright & Will Ospreay) in a fatal four-way tag ladder match, the match also included El Ligero & Gabriel Kidd and Prospect (Alex Gracie & Lucas Archer).
+At WCPW True Destiny Slater and Moss lost the WCPW Tag Team Championship to The Swords of Essex (Scott Wainwright & Will Ospreay) in a fatal four-way tag ladder match, the match also included El Ligero & Gabriel Kidd and Prospect (Alex Gracie & Lucas Archer).
 At WCPW Exit Wounds Slater was unsuccessful at winning the WCPW Internet Championship against Cody Rhodes.
 At WCPW's last ever Loaded, he then began showing signs of a heel turn, becoming a silent and showing detentions towards the debuting Pastor William Eaver.
 At #WeAreDefiant, Slater cemented his heel turn by costing Gabriel Kidd a match against Eaver, not only by counting a pinfall, but also attacking Prince Ameen from behind, thus aligning himself with Eaver.
-On the December 15 episode of Defiant, he and Eaver successfully defeated Kidd and Ameen in a tag, in which Jurn Simmons interfered in.
+On the 15 December episode of Defiant, he and Eaver defeated Kidd and Ameen in a tag, in which Jurn Simmons interfered in.